IntersectMBO/plutus/plutus-metatheory/src/Untyped/CEKWithCost.lagda.md

 spendStartupCost = tell startupCost
 ```

-In order to calculate the cost of executing a builting, we obtain a vector with
+In order to calculate the cost of executing a builtin, we obtain a vector with
 the size of each constant argument using `extractArgSizes`.

 Non-constant argument should only occur in places where the builtin is polymorphic